logur/logur/README.md

 - provide a unified interface that does not require developers to import external dependencies
 - encourage leveled and structured logging
-- provide tools for easy integration of other log libraries and components
+- provide tools for easy integration of other logging libraries and components

-Logur does not care about log output, you can use whatever library/formatting/forwarder you want.
+Logur does not care about log output, you can use whatever library/formatting/forwarder you want (ie. use an existing logging library with one of the [adapters](https://github.com/search?q=topic%3Aadapter+org%3Alogur)).

 Despite the opinionated nature, Logur encourages you to create custom logging interfaces for your needs and only use Logur as an integration layer/tool.
 Use the features you need/want and just omit the rest.

 As mentioned above, Logur aims to cover only [95% of the use cases](https://dev.to/nickjj/optimize-your-programming-decisions-for-the-95-not-the-5-2n42), so Logur might not be for you.
+Read on for more details.

 ## Features